 Transcript

-SO you can imagine this is very simple for a young student to pick up and the idea is that they can just jump into it with little to no guidance, it doesn’t really need to be there, they can just read the screen and see what’s happening.
-Now to get this working we put our Ozobot up against the screen, theres a little white dot, so I’ve got my Ozobot against it and when I press load it’s going to flash, but nothings happening and what I need to do is hold in our Ozobot, so turn him on.
-So you turn on your Ozobot, put him up against the screen and press load.
-So if he’s flicking green which my one is that means he’s been uploaded with his instructions so that’s all well and good.
-He’s just got this nice green glow now and the instructions on the screen tell you just double press the button so now I can take away that text drawn artwork there and we double press the power button and we can see how it works.
-So that Ozobot is just following the code that I’ve written.
-See, that’s the idea behind Ozobot and this is the Ozobot Bit.
-If you need to extend yourself even further past this there’s an application for iPad and idealisers that you can download and put songs in to and you can make your Ozobot Bit dance to the beat of a song alternatively you can follow the challenges and the lessons that are online for Ozobots, they’ve got a ton of educational content on their Educational Resources List.
-So that is pretty much the basics of what an Ozobot is, I hope you guys have really enjoyed this little demonstration of what it is.
-If you want any more information about Ozobots or anything educational please jump on our website, core-electronics.com.au we’ll be happy to help you out and answer any questions you have.
-Thanks for watching guys and have a great day :-)
+So you can imagine that this is very simple for a young student to pick up and the idea is that they can just jump into it with little to no guidance.
+There's it doesn't really need to be there they can sort of just read the screen and see what's happening.
+Now to get this working we put our ozobot up against our screen there's a little white dot so I've got the ozobot against it now when I press load it's going to flash but nothing's happening what I need to do is hold in our ozobot so turn him on so you turn on your ozobot put him up against the screen and press load.
+So if he's flicking green which my one is that means he's being uploaded with his instructions so that's all well and good and he's just got this nice green glow now and the instructions on the screen tell you just double press the button.

 Comments